 “There is no greater beauty or charm than what we can find in nature.”Todd Romano

-We all know and love the world renown Banff National Park which is located only 4 hours from Waterton.
+The world renown Banff National Park is located only 4 hours from Waterton.

 Located only 2 hours and 20 minutes from Waterton, Writing on Stone is the perfect day-trip and features the largest concentration of hoodoos in Canada.

-Kananaskis features my favourite hiking trails in the Rockies and is located just under 4 hours away from Waterton.
+Kananaskis is home to my favourite hiking trails in the Rockies and it’s located less than 4hrs from Waterton.